gissberg/raspIPTool/README.md

   1. Display the IP, Netmask, speed and duplex.
   2. Displays ip of DHCP-server
   3. Check for internet connectivity thru socket connection to gateway and www.google.com.
 The output is True or False
+  4. Releasing and renewing the IP
-  4. Soft poweroff
+  5. Soft poweroff

  I'm planning for the following features:
-  1. Releasing and renewing the IP
+  ?
+I'm open for suggestions here.

 This list will probably grow with time as the project matures.